upfrontjs/framework/docs/calliope/timestamps.md

 #### deletedAt

 The `deletedAt` is a static property on the model.
 The default value is `'deletedAt'`.
-You may over ride this if the expected timestamp attribute is named differently.
+You may override this if the expected timestamp attribute is named differently.
 The letter casing is no concern here as [getDeletedAtName](#getdeletedatname) will update it to the correct casing.

 #### softDeletes